mech/Notes/Command/bash.md

 sudo lspci | less
 sudo ethtool eth0

+# Find out which port is being used
+netstat -anp tcp | grep 8080

+# Find out which program is using which port
+sudo lsof -i tcp:1337

 ip addr show
 ip route show # Show which IP is being linked to